Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: Summary and further consideration

 \section{Summary and further consideration}

-In this work we introduced the novel procedure \textsc{SuperBAM} (Supernova Bayesian Analytic Modelling), a fast-modelling framework designed to infer the main physical properties of H-rich SNe from their bolometric light curves and spectroscopic information during the recombination phase. \textsc{SuperBAM} relies on Bayesian statistics and analytical prescriptions, providing posterior distributions for explosion energy, ejecta mass, progenitor radius, and synthesized $^{56}$Ni mass.
-The method was validated against well-studied benchmarks and shown to reproduce the results of detailed hydrodynamic simulations at a fraction of their computational cost.
+In this work we introduced the novel procedure \textsc{SuperBAM} (Supernova Bayesian Analytic Modeling), a fast-modeling framework designed to infer the main physical properties of H-rich SNe from their bolometric LCs and spectroscopic information during the recombination phase. \textsc{SuperBAM} relies on Bayesian statistics and analytical prescriptions, providing posterior distributions for explosion energy, ejecta mass, progenitor radius, and synthesized $^{56}$Ni mass.
+The method was validated against well-studied benchmarks and shown to reproduce the results of detailed numerical hydrodynamic simulations at a fraction of their computational cost.

-We then applied \textsc{SuperBAM} to the most comprehensive sample of 87A-like SNe assembled so far (28 events), reconstructing their bolometric light curves in a homogeneous way and measuring spectroscopic features at maximum.
+We then applied \textsc{SuperBAM} to the most comprehensive sample of 87A-like SNe assembled so far (28 events), reconstructing their bolometric LCs in a homogeneous way and measuring spectroscopic features at maximum.
 The analysis reveals a heterogeneous population that nevertheless clusters into two broad groups: (i) lower-energy explosions with modest $^{56}$Ni yields, reminiscent of SN~1987A, and (ii) more energetic events (sometimes exceeding 5 foe) with higher nickel production and, in some cases, unusually large progenitor radii.
 The parameter space, however, appears continuous, suggesting a spectrum of possible progenitor/explosion configurations rather than discrete categories.